hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 Nonetheless, storytelling conveys information, and people walk away from sci-fi TV and movies with some residual concept of "AI" that the term "artificial intelligence" exploits.
 When the same word, "AI," gets used for both the software and the movie characters, story after story quietly shapes what people think artificial intelligence actually is.

-The false, fictional tales guide and shape our public understanding of the real technologies, often referring to Skynet or Data when describing real technologies that are nothing like these fictions.
+The false, fictional tales guide and shape our public understanding of the real technologies that are nothing like these fictions.